Is the little one too thin? One third of children in Africa suffer from the consequences of chronic malnutrition. Photo: Sylvain Cherkaoui

 The most important achievements include:

-SOS Children's Villages help the hungry in Africa
+SOS Children's Villages helps the hungry in Africa

-The SOS Children's Villages are active in 46 African countries.
-In the current 147 children's villages on the continent, orphaned and abandoned children find a home that would otherwise be in acute danger of starvation and malnutrition.
+SOS Children's Villages is active in 46 African countries.
+A total of 147 SOS villages in Africa prived homes for orphaned and abandoned children who would otherwise be in acute danger of starvation and malnutrition.
 In the fight against hunger in Africa, SOS is also involved in long-term development projects and humanitarian aid:

-Emergency aid : The SOS Children's Villages provide emergency relief for hunger crises and famine so frequently in Somalia, Nigeria, South Sudan, Ethiopia and Malawi.
-Other examples of recent SOS emergency actions are: 2005 and 2010 in Niger, 2011/2012 in East Africa and 2012 in the Sahel.
+Emergency aid : SOS Children's Villages currently provides emergency relief for hunger crises and famine in Somalia, Nigeria, South Sudan, Ethiopia and Malawi.
+Other examples of recent SOS emergency actions are 2005 and 2010 in Niger, 2011-2012 in East Africa and 2012 in the Sahel region.

-Please support the SOS Children's Villages and ensure that children in Africa have a better future.
+Please support SOS Children's Villages to ensure that children in Africa have a better future.